-Any existing Dyson machines may be considered for use in the composition, and will be supplied to the winning applicant.
-The winning composition should succeed in telling a story true to the brief, and to the composer's own musical voice.
+Any existing Dyson technologies may be considered for use in the composition, access to which will be provided to the chosen composer.
+The winning proposal should succeed in telling a story true to the brief, and to the composer's own musical voice.
 Although there may be humorous elements to the final composition, it should avoid being purely comic.

-To apply, please composers are asked to return our application form, with the appropriate accompanying materials as set out in our guidelines, by midnight on 17th September 2017.
+To apply, composers are asked to return our application form with the appropriate accompanying materials as set out in our guidelines, by midnight on 20th October 2017.